theupshift/chrdev/posts/2020-07-18-Techniques-to-optimize-SEO-for-a-static-website-or-blog.md

 ---
-title: "Techniques to optimize SEO for a static website or blog"
+title: "Techniques to improve SEO for a static website or blog"
 date: 2020-07-18
 layout: post.njk
 tags: